 Soft handles that are easy to grip.
 Double handle helps you keep control and balance while skiing slalom.
 Bright colors make it easy to spot in the water.
 75-foot length.
-Comes with a rope keeper.
+Comes with a rope keeper that keeps it strong and untangled.

 Handle made from aluminum to float.
-16-strand rope is treated to prevent sun damage.
+The 16-strand rope is treated to prevent sun damage.
 Soft padded cover on the handle offers decent grip.
 Handle 10 inches long.
 Floats well.
 Wears well.
 The right length at 75 feet.
 Easy to see in the water.
-A good value for the money.
+Value for the money.

 The quality on this isn't as thick or sturdy as some others available.